 Search lies at the very heart of the web, with over 30 trillion websites.
-The web provides us with a diverse and ever-increasing amount of data, but the way we currently search information can mean we jump from one website to another to gather all the data we need; this is because answers provided by these searches continue to direct us to be individual and isolated websites.
-For example, if a user wanted to find the specific information, they most likely would use a web search engine that would bring up many individual websites with only parts of the answers to their query.
+The web provides us with a diverse and ever-increasing amount of data, but the way we currently search for information can mean we jump from one website to another to gather all the data we need; this is because answers provided by these searches continue to direct us to be individual and isolated websites.
+For example, if a user wanted to find specific information, they most likely would use a web search engine that would bring up many individual websites with only parts of the answers to their query.
 The world of information that they contained would become unnavigable.

-So the user will end up comparing copying and pasting results from their search engines, and from social networking sites, etc.; endless to gather all the information they require combined it and draw conclusions from their past search experiences or according to user preferences because the search engine does not know what they like or what in user area means.
+So the user will end up comparing copying and pasting results from their search engines, and from social networking sites, etc.; endless to gather all the information they require combine it and draw conclusions from their past search experiences or according to user preferences because the search engine does not know what they like or what in user area means.
 Searching in this way does not allow users to search all these sites with just one question.
 Each of these websites is built using different standards and stores its information differently; that is what a search engine cannot understand.
 Here we are going to describe the semantic search and its uses.

 What is Semantic Search?